microsoft/pxt-arcade/docs/courses/csintro/motion-and-events/overlap1.md

 [Alternative Video Location](https://aka.ms/40544a-overlap1ghostntask)

-1. Start with the example or task #1
+1. Start with example #2 or task #1
 2. Create 3 sprites in different locations across
 3. Make the newly created sprites all be of the same ``||sprites:Kind||``.
 4. Set at least one sprite to have ``||sprites:ghost off||`` and one to have ``||sprites:ghost on||``.
 Make sure both of these are stationary (don't move)